 - Hagrid from Harry Potter has a primitive, childish handwriting due to the lack of education.
 (Also, giant hands)

 - Dave Barry in Cyberspace claims that, though people learn to write neatly in "cursive" in childhood, their handwriting degenerates into random marks as they grow older.
-The typical example provided is a scribble allegedly written by President Harry S Truman on August 3, 1945, intended to be an order of waffles for breakfast but interpreted as, "Let's drop the atomic bomb."
+The typical example provided is a scribbled note allegedly written by President Harry Truman on August 3, 1945, intended to be an order of waffles for breakfast but interpreted as, "Let's drop the atomic bomb."